 ASIA 236.
 Exploring China: Business, Culture, and Language in Beijing, Xi'an, and Shanghai.
 A four-week summer course at Fudan University in Shanghai, China.
 First-hand experience in Chinese society to develop Chinese language skills.
 No background in Chinese language required.
+Offered on a graded basis only.
 [3]